mfocko/kb/blog/aoc-2022/02-week-2.md

 As I have said in the _tl;dr_, we are looking for the shortest path, but the start and goal differ for the part 1 and 2.
-So I have decided to refactor my solution to a BFS algorithm that takes neccessary parameters via functions:
+So I have decided to refactor my solution to a BFS algorithm that takes necessary parameters via functions:
 ```rust
 fn bfs<F, G>(
     graph: &[Vec<char>], start: &Position, has_edge: F, is_target: G